labgem/microscope-user-doc/docs/content/compgenomics/integroncluster.rst

 What is the 'Genomic Objects' table ?
 -------------------------------------

-The table **Genomic Objects** provides informations regarding the genomic objects included into the integron.
+The table **Genomic Objects** provides informations regarding the genomic objects present in the integron.

 You can export the genes by clicking on **Export to Gene Cart**.